Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 Reference: Entry Union

-Other entities in our data model:
+Other entities in the data model:

 - Snippet: A text fragment that can easily be inserted into a conversation with a customer.